 Are you confused about the financial requirements for New York City’s real estate cooperatives (also knowns as “co-ops”)?
 If so, then this post is intended help clear things up a bit.

 *DISCLAIMER* These are just GENERAL guidelines – each building is unique.
 Some co-ops may have easier financial requirements, some may have much, much tougher requirements.
 Meeting the qualifications below does not mean you’re a slam dunk for any co-op you’re interested in.
 But if you do meet the qualifications below, you’re likely to have a decent number of options where co-ops are concerned.
 Always, always have your agent try to find out as much information as he or she can about a building’s financial requirements before you consider putting in an offer on a co-op.

 So with that in mind…

-As discussed in a previous post, a co-op’s board of directors has the ability to determine how much of the purchase price may be financed (usually 70 to 80%, but sometimes less) and to establish minimum financial requirements for prospective buyers.
-While requirements can vary widely from building to building, but there are usually three main components – employment and income history, debt to income ratio and post-closing liquidity.
+As discussed in a previous post, a co-op’s board of directors has the ability to determine how much of the purchase price may be financed (usually 70 to 80%, but sometimes less) and to establish minimum financial requirements for prospective buyers in the co-op.
+Requirements can vary widely from building to building, but there are usually three main components – employment and income history, debt to income ratio and post-closing liquidity.